hibiken/react-places-autocomplete/README.md

 Required: `false`
 Default: `200`

-The number of milliseconds to delay before making a call to Google API.
+The number of milliseconds to delay before making a call to Google Maps API.

 <a name="highlightFirstSuggestion"></a>
 #### highlightFirstSuggestion